Cheesecake is one of those foods that people tend to get a little fussy over.

 What more could you ask of a dessert that contains no chocolate?

-This is just the sort of treat I would make my mom on Mother’s Day, if I lived a little closer.
-So I wanted to share it with you in time for your Mother’s Day brunch or dinner.
+This is just the sort of treat I would make for the holidays.
+So I wanted to share it with you in time for your celebrations this year.
 Cheesecake makes a wonderful party dessert because it’s lovely enough to double as a centerpiece and rich enough to cut into small pieces.

 It’s also a great make-ahead!